Snubbing Services Operators and Supervisors

 Snubbing services are conducted 24 hours a day, 365 days of the year.
 Snubbing services operators work mainly outdoors, sometimes in adverse weather conditions.
 The work environment around a well site can be noisy and dirty.

-Safety is very important in this occupation because the work is performed on wells that are under pressure and may contain hydrogen sulfide.
+Safety is very important in this occupation because the work is performed on wells that are under pressure and may contain hydrogen sulphide.
 The work is physically demanding and involves handling tools and equipment that weigh up to 25 kilograms.

 Snubbing services operators and supervisors need: